calebkleveter/language-lattice/README.md

-# PackageName language package
+# Lattice Language Support

-A short description of your language package.
+Adds grammar support and snippets for the language Lattice, a derivative of Swift which is transpiled to Swift designed for code-golfing.